-4. Enter the appropriate information in the Create a New Monitoring Session Info dialog box as shown in Table 4-3.
+4. Enter the appropriate information in the Create a New Monitoring Session Info dialog box as shown in Table 3: Fields for Session Info.

-Table 4-3: Fields for Session Info
+Table 3: Fields for Session Info

 Field Description Alias The name of the monitoring session.
 Monitoring Domain The name of the monitoring domain.
 Connection The OpenStack connection(s) that are to be included as part of the monitoring domain.
 You can select the required connections that need to be part of the monitoring domain.